Silver Three Cent Pieces were also known as ‘Trimes’ and were minted from 1851 to 1873. They were the smallest United States silver coin.

 Flashy mostly white surfaces and a strong strike.

-Deeply mirrored fields are protected by a thin veil of champagne.
+Deeply mirrored fields are mostly white with a thin veil of champagne.
 While the coin is not a full cameo, the star displays pleasant frost.
 Popular Civil-War date.

 CAC.
 An incredibly sharp strike with rich frosty luster and splashes of violet-blue and champagne.
 The reverse is rotated 180 degrees.
 Great eye appeal.